-1.1 This report is the first step in identifying a scrutiny topic for the Board to examine during 2013/14.

-2.0 RECOMMENDATION: That the Board:

-- i) Put forward and debate its initial suggestions for a Topic to be included in the Board's 2013/14 work programme; - ii) Develop and informally consult on a shortlist of its own 2013/14 Topic suggestions ahead of the Board's meeting on 5th March 2013, taking into account the Council's Topic selection criteria (Appendix 1); and - iii) Decide at its meeting on 5th March 2013, the Scrutiny Topic to be examined during 2013/14.
+- 1.1 This report is the first step in identifying a scrutiny topic for the Health Policy & Performance Board (PPB) to examine during 2017/18. - 2.0 RECOMMENDATION: That the Board: - i) Put forward and debate its initial suggestions for a Topic to be included in the Board's 2017/18 work programme; - ii) Agree the Scrutiny Topic to be examined during 2016/17 with a view to an associated topic brief being developed and agreed at the next meeting of the Board.